 The Department of Planning plays an important role in assessing major projects in NSW.
 For more information on our role in assessment of the hospital application, see the new Tweed Valley Hospital landing page.

-In parallel, the Department is also exhibiting the Explanation of Intended Effect (EIE) for a proposed State Environmental Planning Policy (SEPP) to amend the permissible land uses on the site.
-The existing land use zone for the site is a combination of RU1 Primary Production and R1 General Residential under the Tweed Local Environmental Plan (LEP) 2014.
+In parallel, the Department also exhibited the Explanation of Intended Effect (EIE) for a proposed State Environmental Planning Policy (SEPP) to amend the maps governing the site in the Tweed Local Environmental (LEP) 2014.

-The SEPP proposes to rezone part of the land to SP2 Infrastructure (Health Services Facility) meaning that a hospital and its ancillary uses would be classified as a permissible use on the site.
-Other planning controls to facilitate the hospital development are also proposed.
+Once approved by the Minister for Planning, the SEPP will rezone part of the land to SP2 Infrastructure (Health Services Facility) meaning that a hospital and its ancillary uses would be classified as a permissible use on the site.

 The land proposed for development as a hospital is primarily zoned RU1 Primary Production under the Tweed LEP 2014, and hospitals are a prohibited use in the RU1 zone.

-The proposed planning controls would rezone the land enabling the Department to consider and assess a State significant development application for a new hospital.
+The proposed planning controls would rezone the land, and allow the State significant application for the new Tweed Valley Hospital to be assessed.

 Any application for a health services facility on the site for development over $30M would be subject to assessment by the Department under State Environmental Planning Policy (State and Regional Development) 2011.